In some cases, it is best for our audiences’ understanding to use exceptions to the rules of Chicago and AP styles.

 For display copy, always use Chicago style.
 However, if straying from a guideline enhances the appearance of a piece without hindering the understanding of the message, feel free to proceed accordingly.
 When straying from style rules for display copy, use your best judgment and always keep your intended audience in mind.

-Never use parentheses around the area code, and never use periods or other punctuation to separate parts of a telephone number.
-Only use hyphens for separation: 865-555-5555.
+Do not use parentheses around the area code or use periods or other punctuation to separate parts of a telephone number.
+Use only hyphens for separation: 865-555-5555.

 The University of Tennessee